Chapter 9

 And then what?

 He’d died.
 She’d been left wounded and grieving, when she’d retreated to her lakehouse like an ice queen to her palace.
-From there on, to her death, the most people saw of her was when she went grocery shopping.
+From there on, the most people saw of her was when she went grocery shopping.
 The owner of the only grocery store in the town died two months ago, so Asher would never find out what the woman brought from the store for all these years because the owner had kept her catalogs secret on being requested to do so, something she’d also asked her daughter to do while she lay on her deathbed.
-Rebecca hadn’t been to the grocery store since the owner died though.
+Rebecca hadn’t been to the grocery store since the owner had died though.

 In a way, the owner was the only friend she’d had in the town.
 She wasn’t endearing, to anyone else.
 And the friend she’d made wasn’t a significant person until her husband’s death.
 She never mingled with the townspeople and when they approached her, the most they’d get were cold replies.

 In the thirty years Rebecca had lived in the lakehouse, she had never invited anyone from the town in.
 Infact, she didn’t welcome the prospect of guests either.
-But, she was famous for her aloof personality.
+However, she was famous for her aloof personality.
 The icy authoress.

 A person’s relationships can tell a lot about who they are.